Gaussian-Mixture-Model Q-Functions for Policy Iteration in Reinforcement Learning: Numerical Tests

 \subsection{Acrobot}

-This setting considers a more challenging control problem.
-The acrobot, also known as the \textit{double-linked pendulum}, is a class of underactuated robots widely studied in optimal control~\cite{spong95acrobot}.
-As illustrated in~\cref{fig:acrobot}, the acrobot consists of two links connected in a chain, with one end fixed.
-An actuator is located at the joint and is used to swing the free end of the chain from the initial downward-hanging configuration to the upright position.
-As in the traditional inverted pendulum, the objective is to reach the desired position in as few steps as possible, without prior knowledge of the system dynamics.
-Due to its strong nonlinearity and chaotic behavior, the acrobot task is considerably more challenging than the previously considered environments.
+The acrobot, or \textit{double-linked pendulum}, is a widely used underactuated robot benchmark in optimal control.
+It consists of two linked segments with a fixed base and a joint actuator that swings the free end from a downward position to an upright state.
+The goal is to reach the target position in as few steps as possible without prior knowledge of the dynamics.
+Its strong nonlinearity and chaotic behavior make it a popular benchmark for evaluating RL agents.

 The state $\vect{s} \coloneqq [\theta_1, \theta_2, \dot{\theta}_1, \dot{\theta}_2]^\intercal$, where $\theta_i \in [-\pi, \pi]$ is the angular position, and $\dot{\theta}_i$ is the angular velocity of link $i$ with $i=1,2$.
 The angular velocity is bounded differently between 2 links, as $\dot{\theta}_1 \in [-4\pi, 4\pi]\text{s}^{-1}$ and $\dot{\theta}_2 \in [-9\pi, 9\pi]\text{s}^{-1}$.
 In this experiement, the goal is achieved when $\vect{s} \in \mathfrak{S}_g \coloneqq \{[\theta_1, \theta_2, \dot{\theta}_1, \dot{\theta}_2]^\intercal \given -\cos(\theta_1) - \cos(\theta_1 + \theta_2) > 1 \}$.
 The one-step loss is defined accordingly, as $g(\zeta(\vect{s}, \vect{a})) \coloneqq 0$ if $\vect{s} \in \mathfrak{S}_g$, and $g(\zeta(\vect{s}, \vect{a})) \coloneqq 1$ otherwise.